BIT-DA/O2net/README.md

 </div>

-This repository contains the code of our CVPR 2021 work "Improving Transferability for Domain Adaptive Detection Transformers".
+This repository contains the code of our ACM MM 2022 work "Improving Transferability for Domain Adaptive Detection Transformers".